StackExchange/dnscontrol/docs/_providers/route53.md

 }
 {% endhighlight %}

-You can also use environment variables, but this is discouraged.
+You can also use environment variables, but this is discouraged, unless your environment provides them already.

 ```
 $ export AWS_ACCESS_KEY_ID=XXXXXXXXX
 $ export AWS_SECRET_ACCESS_KEY=YYYYYYYYY
 ```

+You can find some other ways to authenticate to Route53 in the [go sdk configuration](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html).

 ## Metadata
 This provider does not recognize any special metadata fields unique to route 53.